aidaily-glitch/learn-ai/README.md

-# Roadmap to Build a Multimodal Model
+# Roadmap to Build a Multimodal

 ## **Foundational Knowledge**
 1. **Mathematics**